Categories

 Some other methods for making your first person narrator’s voice distinctive:

-• Choose 4 or 5 words that your character likes to use and make a note of them.
+• Choose four or five words that your character likes to use and make a note of them.
 They could be adjectives they use most often for things they like or dislike (e.g. ‘fantastic’ or ‘weird’), for example

 • As Jackie Cangro at Loft Literary reminds, it’s useful to think about tone.
 What is the tone of your character’s self-expression like overall?
 Do they come across as comical or serious, anxious or mellow?
 Sarcastic or sincere?